 It will knock your socks off and it’s EASY.
 Easy to make and even better when you’ve made a batch ahead and can just pull it out of the freezer to bake.
-I was skeptical until I tried it.
-Now, it’s one of my “indulgent” Tex- Mex Tuesday entrees.
+It’s one of my “indulgent” Tex- Mex Tuesday entrees.

 Tex-Mex Tuesday (a.k.a Taco Tuesday) has become a bit of an institution at our house.
 I don’t mind.
 It simplifies meal planning and everyone loves a fiesta.
 If I have lots of cilantro and black beans on hand, then I make up Stacked Burrito Pies and Black Bean Cakes with Avocado Cream, which are also freezer-friendly.
 I just can’t hide the fact that I have a bit of a love affair with black beans and cilantro.

 This recipe makes 6 servings.
 Since this is a special entree that just my hubby and I enjoy, I split the recipe in half.
 I make one batch for dinner and freeze the other half for another day.
 Instant portion control!

 Step 1 – Combine a jar of salsa, a can of tomato puree and cumin in a bowl.

 Step 2 – Prep your fresh cilantro and green onion.
 (This recipe is the perfect mix of canned and fresh!)

 Step 3 – Drain and rinse 2 cans of black beans.
 (Of course, you can use fresh…go for it!)